MIG Welding Sheet Metal

 The best way to weld sheet metal panels together is by butt-welding, which is joining them side-by-side (see picture below).
 Butt-welded panels withstand stress better than any other type of weld joint.

-To obtain the best results while MIG welding sheet metal, proper fitment and cleanliness of the metal are essential.
-First, make a patch panel and then cut off the old sheet metal.
+To obtain the best results while MIG welding automotive sheet metal, proper fitment and cleanliness of the metal are essential.
+Spend the time to make the new panel or panel patch a perfect fit.
+Ideally, there should be a 1/32" gap between the patch and the body panel.

 cut-off wheel for automotive work